yetulaxman/linux-2/_tutorials/02b-Container-lifecycle-management.md

 ## Run docker containers in the background

 The main disadvantage of running a container in the foreground (the default mode for dockers) is that you can not access the command prompt anymore.
 That means you can't run any other commands while the `fastqc` container is running.
-In ordder to run a `fastqc` container in the background mode, you can use flag `-d` (--detach).
+In order to run a `fastqc` container in the background mode, you can use flag `-d` (--detach).

 Let's launch `fastqc`in the bacground (=detached) mode as below: